From Moscow to St. Petersburg

 Day 1.
 Moscow

 Arrival to Moscow.
 Pick-up at airport arrivals hall.
 Transfer to the hotel, check-in.
 Rest of the day at leisure.
-In the mood for sightseeing in Moscow?
-We are happy to offer you some ideas.

-Option 3: Moscow River Cruise on the amazing Radisson yacht (2,5 hrs).
-Accommodation in a hotel (Meals: - /-/-)
+Option 2: Moscow River Cruise on the amazing Radisson yacht (2,5 hrs).

 Day 2.
 From Moscow to Lake Seliger.
 383 km